DDEV: Easy Docker handling for web developers

 ddev share(ngrok)

-Why ddev and not Laravel Sail or Laravel Herd?
+Why DDEV instead of Laravel Sail or Laravel Herd?

-If you don't have docker installed, do so by following these steps.
+If you don't have Docker installed, follow these steps first.

 Verify your installation with

-ddev configwhich starts the initialization process.
-It asks you for some specifics.
-Afterwards you can start the container by typingddev start.
+ddev configto start initialization.
+It prompts for a few project details.
+Then start the project withddev start.
 You should be able to reach the project in your browser.

-To use xdebug with ddev you have to set it up once.
-Each time you want to debug wit xdebug you have to start your debugging session with ddev xdebug.
+To use Xdebug with DDEV, set it up once.
+Whenever you want to debug, start the session with ddev xdebug.
 When you're done, stop it via ddev xdebug false.

 Go to Run > Edit Configurations and Add a new Configuration.
 Here is a screenshot of a working configuration.